Spring 2023 CLASS SCHEDULE

 New Virtual Class: “Integral Tai Chi” led by JJ Rein

-To sign up, you will need a library card.
+To sign up for this class, you will need a library card.
 Go to Montgomery County Library Virtual Events: https://mcpl.libnet.info/

 Click on the date you want to attend class, then click the “Integral Tai Chi” class link, and finally click on the zoom link.
 (Please note library security requires a different zoom link for each class.)